asutaria-GSA/itvmo/_pages/about.md

 <section class="grid-container padding-left-1 padding-right-1">
   <h2>Our Partners</h2>
-  <p>The ITVMO is led by an Executive Steering Committee (ESC) that represents several agencies and the largest IT BIC vehicles in the federal government.
+  <p>We are led by an Executive Steering Committee (ESC) that represents several agencies and the largest IT BIC vehicles in the federal government.
 The ESC determines the   strategic direction and project priorities for the ITVMO.
 ESC members and partner programs include the following:</p>
    <div class="grid-container">
             <div class="usa-graphic-list__row grid-row grid-gap padding-top-0">
                  <div class="tablet:grid-col-2 container" style="padding:10px;">